buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 ## Textbook

-In lieu of a textbook, this course will weave in the [*Selections from the Majjhima Nikaya on the Doctrine*](https://docs.google.com/document/d/1vFOPqindN_8siED_ihfwybVAjo_Aj-cWDj2M-753-jM/edit?usp=drivesdk){:target="_blank"} which Bhikkhu Bodhi recommended be required reading for studying Buddhist Philosophy.
+In lieu of a textbook, this course will weave in the [*Selections from the Majjhima Nikāya on the Doctrine*](https://docs.google.com/document/d/1vFOPqindN_8siED_ihfwybVAjo_Aj-cWDj2M-753-jM/edit?usp=drivesdk){:target="_blank"} which Bhikkhu Bodhi recommended be required reading for studying Buddhist Philosophy.
 These suttas are linked to web translations, but feel free to read (or [listen to](https://www.paliaudio.com/majjhima-nikaya){:target="_blank" ga-event-value="0.4"}) the suttas in whichever translation (and medium) you prefer.

 Please read the suttas and other readings on your own “before class” and spend some time reflecting on them, preferably for a day or two, before listening to the lecture.
 Don't feel discouraged if you find the suttas difficult at first.
 I'm sure you'll be a pro sutta-reader by the end of the class!